The more you can involve your children in the move, the easier it will be for them – and, ultimately, of course, for you.

 On the first night

-This is when your personal ‘happily ever after’ can really begin.
-Plan a special family meal and then settle them down with their favourite book and their moving buddy to discuss the adventures of the day and the exciting times ahead in their new home.
+Plan a special family meal and then settle your children down with their favourite book and their moving buddy to discuss the adventures of the day and the exciting times ahead in their new home.